adacalypse/modern-times-ADA/index.md

     <img src="./figs/technique_genre_heatmap.png" alt="heatmap" class="center" width="1000">
 </figure>

 Starting from the two extremes sentiment scores of this heatmap,  we see that the lowest score is 0.08 in the horror-cgi category.
 It makes sense, after all, who hasn’t seen ridiculous, disappointing effects in horror films?
 As for the highest scoring sentiment category, we find the musical-animation pair, with a staggering 0.5.
-Everyone likes watching a musical disney to smile again after a long day at work.
+The influence of Disney cannot be understated in this category, who pioneered the animated musical genre.

 # Final thoughts